 This video showcases Professor Rogers' work.

-Professor Rogers is the Chair of the Cabinet Office (CO) National Risk Assessment and National Security Risk Assessment Behavioural Science Expert Group.
-She maintains membership across a number of advisory groups, including the Home Office (HO) Science Advisory Council; the HO Office for Security and Counter Terrorism Science, Technology, Analysis and Research Programme Challenge Board; Public Health England’s (PHE) Behavioural Science Advisory Group; PHE’s Emergency Response Development Psychosocial and Behavioural Issues Sub-Group; and the Greater London Authority London Resilience Academic Partnership, among others.
-She also advises international organisations including the International Atomic Energy Association (IAEA) and the Organisation for Economic Cooperation and Development (OECD).
+Professor Rogers is the Chair of the Cabinet Office (CO) National Risk Assessment and National Security Risk Assessment Behavioural Science Expert Group, and the Home Office Science Advisory Council (HOSAC).
+She maintains membership across a number of advisory groups including the Home Office OSCT Analysis and Research Programme Challenge Board; Public Health England’s Behavioural Science Advisory Group; and the Greater London Authority London Resilience Academic Partnership, among others.
+She also advises international organisations including the International Atomic Energy Association (IAEA), the National Academies of Sciences, Engineering and Medicine, the North Atlantic Treaty Organisation (NATO), and the Organisation for Economic Cooperation and Development (OECD).

 Research subject areas: